Leave Request, Reporting and Tracking Process

 4. For a medical leave, be sure to also sign the authorization form allowing The Standard to speak with your physician's office to obtain the medical information needed to inform your claim decision.
 Without this authorization, The Standard is not able to work with your doctor on your behalf.

-Once you have completed the process above to request your leave and it has been approved, The Standard will regularly communicate with Brandeis' human resources and finance offices to seamlessly manage your leave on your behalf.
-All that you will need to do is notify your department chair, manager or supervisor.
+Once you have completed the process above to request your leave and it has been approved, The Standard will regularly communicate with Brandeis’ HR and Finance Departments to seamlessly manage your leave on your behalf.
+All that you will need to do is notify your Department Chair Manager or Supervisor.

 Your Responsibilities During Leave

-Once your leave begins, you will have a single point of contact — called an absence coordinator — who will handle your leave and short-term disability claim, if applicable.
+Once your leave begins, you will have one single point of contact - called an Absence Coordinator - who will handle your leave and short-term disability claim, if applicable.

 Your absence coordinator can be reached: